Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/4-bird-cage-bar-spacing-safety-guidelines-by-species.md

 Choosing the right bar spacing for your bird's cage is essential for their safety, comfort, and well-being.
 By following the species-specific guidelines outlined in this guide, you can select a cage that provides security while allowing your feathered friend to move and climb comfortably.

-Remember that bar spacing is just one aspect of cage selection—also consider cage size, construction quality, and appropriate features for your bird's species.
+Remember that bar spacing is just one aspect of cage selectionalso consider cage size, construction quality, and appropriate features for your bird's species.
 Regular inspection and maintenance will ensure your bird's home remains safe and secure throughout their life.

 Invest in a properly sized cage with appropriate bar spacing, and you'll provide your bird with a safe, comfortable home where they can thrive for years to come.
 Your feathered friend deserves nothing less than a secure and well-designed living space.